alihaktan35/FCMS/README.md

 ---

-This project was developed for educational purposes, related to class "COMP 3304 - Fundamentals of Software Engineering" at Yaşar University.
+This project was developed for educational purposes, related to class **COMP 3304 - Fundamentals of Software Engineering**.